IPWright83/pnpm-monorepo/README.md

 #### Eslint Configuration

-To configure eslint the first thing you need to do is add a `lint` script to your `package.json` file.
+To configure eslint the first thing you need to do is remove any `eslintConfig` section from your `package.json` file and instead add a `lint` script.
 Once you've done this you may then optionally add an `.eslintrc.js` to customise eslint.
 By importing from the base we can share a common eslint while allowing slightly different configurations for each different package/app.

 > If you don't want to completely overwrite the configuration from the shared config, ensure that you use a spread syntax.